Overview

 After our exciting morning on the mountain we’ll turn everyone loose to explore Malcesine.
 There’s plenty to see and do in this beautiful little town, but when the sun is still high above the mountaintops we’ll meet at the Malcesine dock to board our boat for a scenic ride back to Riva.

-This evening is free for you to wander around Riva to find a cozy ristorante to have dinner.
+This evening is free for you to wander and find your own cozy ristorante to have dinner.
 People-watching in Piazza Novembre over a cappuccino will be the perfect relaxed ending to an exciting day!

 Day 4 - Brenta Group